-Juniper Networks has cultivated a business in an environment in where the big tree is Cisco.
+Juniper Networks helps its customers branch out.
 The company designs and sells network infrastructure equipment used to deploy and manage services and applications across Internet protocol (IP) networks.
 Its products include routers, network traffic management software, virtual private network and firewall devices, data center and WAN acceleration tools, and intrusion prevention systems.
 Juniper sells directly and through resellers to network service providers, enterprises, government agencies, and schools.
 The company has resale agreements with Ericsson, IBM, and Nokia Siemens, and it counts Ingram Micro and Hitachi among its distribution partners.
 More than half of sales are made in the US.

-The company relies on three contract manufacturers to produce its products – Canada-headquartered Celestica; Flextronics, headquartered in Singapore; and Taiwanese firm Accton Technology.
-In an effort at consolidation, it ended its contract with US-based Plexus in 2013.
+The company relies on contract manufacturers to produce its products – Canada-headquartered Celestica; Flextronics, headquartered in Singapore; and Taiwanese firms Accton Technology and Alpha Networks.

 The company does business in more than 100 countries.
 The US represents its largest market, accounting for more than half of sales.
 Europe, the Middle East, and Africa combined account for about 27% of sales, and Asia makes up 16%.